Thursday, November 30, 2017

 How about you?
 What’s your story?
 Your case for Christ?

 I wrote a section for Christians about “The End Times” in the Bible study I wrote.
 But I wanted to write a shorter, easier-to-understand version for everyone else.
-With all the hurricanes, earthquakes, “cash-less” technology, terrorism, martyring of Christians, people’s rebellion against everything God stands for, disease epidemics, the technology to put little radio transmitters into people’s hands containing their information, the various celestial events, a fast-approaching “one-world system,” a brewing civil war, a brewing world war, etc., it seems like a good time to post this.
+With all the hurricanes, earthquakes, “cash-less” technology, terrorism, martyring of Christians, people’s rebellion against everything God stands for, disease epidemics, the technology to put little radio transmitters into people’s hands containing their information, the various celestial events, a fast-approaching “one-world system,” a brewing civil war, a brewing world war, the events surrounding Israel and Jerusalem, etc., it seems like a good time to post this.

 And no … contrary to a popular “prophecy,” I do not think the world will end with a large planet crashing into us.